 Crawley was born Elizabeth Gore in Nelson County, KY, the daughter of James and Miranda Gore.
 The family moved to Louisville where Elizabeth attended school.
 Her first husband, William Curtis, died in 1899; the couple had a daughter and a son.
 Elizabeth and her children lived with her parents on Rose Lane in Louisville, KY, according to the 1900 U.S. Federal Census; Elizabeth was a laundry woman.

 Lizzie Jane and her son moved to Chicago in 1903.
-She married Walter Crawley, from Virginia, in 1906 and her occupation is given as a dressmaker in the 1910 Census.
-By 1920, the household on E. 36th Street included Lizzie and her husband Walter, her son William Curtis and his wife Alma, their daughter Elizabeth, and Lizzie's widowed mother, Miranda Gore.
+She married Walter Crawley, from Virginia, in 1906.
+Her occupation is given as a dressmaker in the 1910 Census.
+By 1920, the household on E. 36th Street included Lizzie and her husband Walter, her son William Curtis and his wife Alma and their daughter Elizabeth, and Lizzie's widowed mother, Miranda Gore.
 The Crawleys are listed in the 1940 Census where it is noted that Elizabeth completed one year of high school and Walter completed four years.

-For more see the Lizzie Jane Crawley entry in chapter six of The Story of the Illinois Federation of Colored Women's Clubs by E. L. Davis; and Toward a Tenderer Humanity and a Nobler Womanhood by A. M. Knupfer.
+For more see the Lizzie Jane Crawley entry in chapter six of The Story of the Illinois Federation of Colored Women's Clubs, by E. L. Davis; and Toward a Tenderer Humanity and a Nobler Womanhood, by A. M. Knupfer.